cyclefenix/cookbook/assets/texts/asian.md

 2. Boil water in a pot, cook dried glass noodles for 6 mins
 3. Drain noodles and rinse in cold water
 4. In the same pot, add the 1/2 cup water and sauce ingredients, bring to boil
-5. Add cooked noodles back to the pot and mix with sauce, heat on low until done.
+5. Add cooked noodles back to the pot and mix with sauce.
+Also add back in veg.
+Heat on low until done.

 ## Kimchi Fried Rice